Thursday, May 29, 2025

 Introduction

 This series of posts will be more like a diary of random observations, and less like a consistent story.
-Over 2 years had passed since that trip, and some memories inevitably got lost, but…
+Over 2 years had passed since that trip, and some memories inevitably got lost (tip: writing things down, even in a keyword form, while on a trip, helps), but…

 This trip was longer than previous one in 2018, and had more complex itinerary: